 Most tons of potential soil carbon storage in agriculture come from forest management activities, grassland conversion, and planting cover crops.
 Other agricultural activities potentially generating carbon credits include reduced tillage, reduced fertilizer applications, and even capturing methane from livestock operations and converting it to electricity.

 Farmers benefit from carbon credits by getting paid to offset the carbon emissions of third parties.
 The current value of a carbon credit can be as high as $30 per metric ton and is expected to increase over time.
 Carbon credits can be generated when farmers that are involved in the carbon markets document sustainability practices.

 There are two types of carbon markets: voluntary markets and compliance markets.
-Voluntary carbon markets serve businesses and individuals who wish to offset some or all of their GHG emissions to accomplish business or personal sustainability goals but who are not legally required to do so.
-Compliance carbon markets serve regulated entities that are legally required to reduce their GHG emissions.
+Voluntary carbon markets serve businesses and individuals who wish to offset some or all of their GHG emissions to accomplish business or personal sustainability goals.
+Still, they are not legally required to do so.
+Compliance carbon markets serve regulated entities legally required to reduce their GHG emissions.

 To participate in these markets, farmers can participate in programs designed to connect businesses and industries with growers ready to sequester carbon.
 Programs such as Bayer’s Carbon Initiative or Indigo Ag are a great way to get involved with this opportunity.
-There are plenty of other programs out there, too; you need only look for them.
-For other engaging information about the future of agriculture, take a look at other E4 articles on E4CropIntelligence.com/E4-Expertise.
+There are plenty of other programs, too; you need only look for them.
+For other engaging information about the future of agriculture, look at other E4 articles on E4CropIntelligence.com/E4-Expertise.